-Water is the most essential item you need to have stockpiled for emergencies.
+Water is an essential you need to store for emergencies.
 Not only do you need it for drinking, but you also need water for preparing food and hygiene.

 But how much water do you need to stockpile?

 The short answer is that you need at least 14 gallons of water per person.
 That breaks down to 1 gallon per day for 2 weeks.

 However, most people use much more water than this.
 To be fully prepared, you’ll want to aim for 60-120 gallons of water per person.
 That would give you 2-4 gallons of water to last 30 days.